Lou Richards: Honours

 Richards was made a Member of the Order of the British Empire in 1981, received an Australian Sports Medal in 2000, and was awarded a Centenary Medal in 2001.
 In 1996, Richards was inducted into the Australian Football Hall of Fame; in 2004, he was named as the captain of the Greek Team of the Century, due to his Greek heritage, and was inducted into the Collingwood Hall of Fame.
 He was inducted into the Sport Australia Hall of Fame in 2008.

 Additionally, a statue was dedicated in his honour on 17th April, 2014.

 Personal life

 Richards married Edna Lillian Bowie in 1948; the couple had two daughters.
 Edna was admitted into care with dementia in 2005.
 She died, aged 87, in March 2008.

 On 8 May 2017, Richards died at his nursing home in the Melbourne suburb of Windsor at the age of 94.
 The Richards family accepted the Victorian Government's offer of a state funeral, which took place at St. Paul's Anglican Cathedral on 17 May 2017.

+He is the Great-Uncle of Western Bulldogs player, Ed Richards.